-The Graduate School requires an average of “B” or better in order to receive the certificate.
+The Graduate School requires an average of “B” or better in order for graduating students to receive their certificate.
 Students will receive credit for courses in which they score a “C” or higher, but the average over all courses must be at least a “B”.
 Required courses for which students receive a “C-“ or lower must be retaken and at least a “C” earned.

 A pre-completion final exam is required to assess achievement of each program’s Student Learning Outcomes.
 The final exam will be administered in the semester in which the last course in the certificate is taken.
-When you request registration for the last course in your certificate, email Academic Advisor Ruth Brumbaugh to let her know that you will need to take the final assessment this semester.
+When you request registration for the last course in your certificate, email Distance Education Program Coordinator Georgette Kluiters to let her know that you will need to take the final assessment this semester.
 The final exam will be open book, administered in E-Learning, and checked with Turnitin anti-plagiarism software to ensure originality.
 The exam will be graded by the certificate coordinator using a rubric and responses will be discussed with the student.